CamelContext

 </filter>

-</route>
+</route> - route:

-- from:
+from:

-uri: "file:data/inbox"
+uri: file:data/inbox

 steps: